huaweicloud/huaweicloud-mrs-example/performance-tools/Spark/README.md

 ==============
 SQL statement for the tpcds test table of the carbon and parquet tables

-test_sql_obs
+test_sql
 ==============
-Create the test table corresponding to the OBS path
+Create the test table corresponding to the OBS or HDFS path

 tpc-ds
 ==============